Senior Consultant and Founder

 Ted Grossnickle brings decades of experience in advancement to help clients to think strategically about their fundraising efforts.
 A leader to the JGA team and to the broader nonprofit community, he is known for his authentic voice and commitment to guiding organizations to achieve their best.

 After graduation from Wabash College, he worked at Procter and Gamble Company, his alma mater, and then at Northern Illinois University where he served in several roles including advancement and corporate relations.
 From 1983 until 1993, he served as vice president of development and public affairs for Franklin College and then as acting president in 1993.
 He co-founded JGA with Don Johnson in 1994.

-Ted maintains a full-time role at the firm serving clients, mentoring staff, and providing strategic leadership; he is also chair of the JGA board of directors.
-Ted serves the nonprofit sector as an author, speaker, teacher, and board member and has received numerous honors and awards for his achievements.
-In 2017, Ted received the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fundraising.
-He currently serves as a member of the Giving Institute board and executive committee.
-Ted serves on the board of Garrett Theological Seminary and is a former member and chair of the board of visitors of the Indiana University Lilly Family School of Philanthropy.
-He was a member of the board of trustees at Wabash College for ten years during which he served as co-chairman of The Challenge of Excellence Campaign.
+Ted serves as chair of the JGA board of directors, as managing counsel to several clients, and as a mentor to staff.
+He is deeply engaged in the nonprofit sector as an author, speaker, teacher, and board member and has received numerous honors and awards for his achievements, including the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fundraising.
+He currently serves as a member and Vice Chair of the Giving Institute board of directors and on the board of Garrett Theological Seminary.
+He is chair of the Working Committee for The Generosity Commission: A National Conversation on Giving and Voluntary Action.
+He is a former member and chair of the board of visitors of the Indiana University Lilly Family School of Philanthropy and was a member of the board of trustees at Wabash College for ten years during which he served as co-chairman of The Challenge of Excellence Campaign.

 Meet another member of the JGA team: Daniel A. Schipp